juani-cx/hm/replit.md

 - Successfully tested end-to-end flow from hero → stories → products → AI chat

 **Technical Decisions**
-- Using GPT-4o model (not GPT-5) for compatibility with Replit AI Integrations
+- Using GPT-4o model for chat (not GPT-5) for compatibility with Replit AI Integrations
+- Using gpt-image-1 model for virtual try-on image generation via OpenAI API
+- Image generation returns base64 format (b64_json), converted to data URLs for display
 - In-memory storage (MemStorage) for POC - can migrate to PostgreSQL for production
 - Agent guidelines stored as editable markdown files in `agents/` directory for flexibility
 - H&M logo integrated from attached assets (`attached_assets/H&M-Logo_1762206118498.png`)
 - AI features designed to be prominent but non-intrusive with staggered timing (3s/5s delays)
 - Cart items uniquely identified by composite `${sku}-${size}` key for proper variant management
 - User behavior tracking sends add_to_cart, save_for_later, save_to_collection events to /api/profile for agent learning
+- Virtual try-on generates photorealistic previews with 1024x1024 resolution taking 10-30 seconds

 ## System Architecture